matyasfodor/matyasfodor.github.io/src/_blog/efficient-zip.md

 None of these
  -->

-By the way, the `zip` function is available in the most popular utility library, Lodash, as `_.zip`.
-There are two problems with the Lodash implementation:

-- It implicitly implements the `itertools.zip_longest` functionality without documenting it, or offering a padding value.
-- Not necessarily a problem, but it only operates on arrays and returns an array without any lazy evaluation.
-This probably serves an average JavaScript user better, but not if you're hungry for scalability and performance.

-Before jumping into the final code, let's take a detour and inspect the differences between the Python and JavaScript iterator interface.
+Before jumping into the implementation, let's take a detour and inspect the differences between the Python and the JavaScript iterator interface.

 In Python you can do: